 Participants completed an online survey hosted by Qualtrics Survey Software.
-The survey was advertised to participants through various online and social media platforms, including Facebook, Instagram, Twitter, Reddit, Survey Circle and LinkedIn over a two month period from January 1st to February 28th 2022.
+The survey was advertised to participants through various online and social media platforms, including Facebook, Instagram, Twitter, Reddit, Survey Circle and LinkedIn.
 Researchers also displayed posters around the university campus and contacted university departments across the UK to share the study nationally.
-For undergraduate psychology students at Newcastle University, the survey was available via the Sona System as part of the RPS.
+For undergraduate psychology students at Newcastle University, the survey was made available via the Sona System that is part of the RPS.

 Participants were directed to a welcome video where a brief explanation of the purpose and procedure of the study explained, as well as its potential real-world implications.
 Next participants read through the digital consent form explaining the purpose of the study, the estimated duration and that participation was voluntary.
 They were also informed that they could withdraw any time and that the data would all be anonymised.
 If consent was given, participants were asked to complete a comprehensive demographic questionnaire, created by the researchers which contained questions pertaining to age, sex, gender, ethnicity, religion, and employment status.
-Participants were required to answer every question before proceeding to the next questionnaire, have raised concern for participating individuals, contact information for mental health services and support helplines were provided for further guidance.
+Participants were required to answer every question before proceeding to the next questionnaire,